Bank holiday weekend

 The Cleft Collective Cohort Studies

-Over 3,000 families are being invited to participate in The Cleft Collective Cohort Studies.
+Families from all over the UK are being invited to participate in The Cleft Collective Cohort Studies.
 Cleft teams will invite eligible families to take part either before or after the birth of their child, or when their child attends their five-year review clinic.
 Families will be asked to provide biological samples (such as saliva) and to complete questionnaires at key points during their child’s development.
-They will also seek permission to access the families’ medical and educational records, and run a number of additional studies, including a Speech and Language study and a 3D Facial Imaging study.
+They will also seek permission to access the families’ medical and educational records, and invite them to take part in additional studies, including a Speech and Language study.

-The Cleft Collective hopes that the information collected from families will help to identify some of the biological and environmental causes for cleft.
-They also hope that keeping track of the family’s wellbeing and the child’s development will help to improve psychological support for families and individuals who have been affected.
+Working with researchers across the world, the Cleft Collective will use the information collected from families to identify some of the biological and environmental causes for cleft.
+They will also use information on parents’ wellbeing and children’s development to improve support and interventions for families and individuals who have been affected.

 Although the research team is based in Bristol, families from across the UK will be invited to participate in the studies.
 The Cleft Collective are extremely grateful to all of the families who are already taking part in this important research, and to the NHS cleft teams.